 Not every collaboration becomes a long-term project — but some encounters leave a mark that never quite fades.
 These people all left one.

 One of the great early influences.
 I first met Louisiana Red in Belgrade in 1988 — a day that included a broken slide, a frantic search through hardware stores, and eventually a wine bottle neck filed smooth enough to save the show.
-We remained friends for life.
+I even cut my fingers doing it...
+We remained friends for life and played together on many occasions.

-An electric guitar and lap steel player who completed Mac on stage in a very special way.
+An electric guitar and lap steel player who completed me on stage in a very special way.
 Bo was a guest on my album "Leaving," playing an unforgettable lap steel on "900 Miles."
-A wonderful musician and dear friend, lost far too young at 57.
+A wonderful musician and dear friend, we lost him far too young at only 57.

 I discovered Sven on a vinyl LP in Belgrade in the 1980s.
+It was a recording by Four Roosters band he played with at the time.
 Upon moving to Sweden, I sent a cassette tape into the unknown — and Sven replied with a postcard I still keep.
-Mentor, supporter, great friend.
-At Voxtock Blues Festival 2007, a roaring crowd finally proved to him what I'd been saying for years.
-He passed away in 2017, aged 64.
+Over the years Sven was a mentor, supporter, playing colleague and a great friend.
+At Voxtock Blues Festival 2007, a roaring crowd finally proved to him what I'd been saying for years — that he was famous in Belgrade (see Gallery Live Photos).
+We played on many more occasions and included some of the recordings on our various CDs.
+Sven passed away in 2017, aged 64.

 A harmonica player from Boston, based in Holland.
 Keith and I have played together on several occasions over the years — never a formal project, but always an absolute pleasure.
 An amazing musician and a dear acquaintance.